-The 26th international EAES congress is taking place at the ExCeL Conference Centre in London.
+The 28th international EAES congress is taking place at the ICE Kraków Congress Centre in Kraków, Poland.
 This is an accessible location whether you are travelling by air, train, public transport or car.
-There are a variety of options available:

 Arriving by air

 If you decide to fly to Kraków, you’ll land at the John Paul II International Airport in Krakow – Balice www.krakowairport.pl